MarcosDanielTorres/ff/assimp.md

-# Get the version
-# build it jaaaaaa
+# Introduction!
-a new version of asssimp may break the version im using on my engine!
+A new version of asssimp may break the version im using on my engine!

-so i could:
+So i could:
 - first try to build that version
 - ignore what ive done in my engine and proceed reading the animation book and use that version instead! this will take a lot of time!